hanqiao59/1800_202530_BBY025/README.md

 ## Features

 - Join interest-based icebreaker sessions with classmates in the same channel
-- Set up a personal profile with profile photo and interest tags
+- Set up a personal profile with name, bio, and interest tags
 - Send friend request to stay connected after sessions
 - view session history
 - Create and host channels for specific classes or events